faenrandir/a_careful_examination/content/communications/response_to_callister_bom_man_made_or_god_given.md

 > <span style="color:red; margin-left:-30px;">[Arg5:4] When one contemplates that assertion, it is nothing short of mind-boggling.
 Was it this same inexperience that helped him create hundreds of names, weave them into the most complex set of events, and then thread them together in a harmonious story resplendent with profound doctrinal insights?
 By her very acknowledgment of Joseph’s inexperience, she has magnified the improbability of Joseph writing this monumental work on his own.</span>

-The historical data suggests that {{ link(text="Joseph was both intellectually and educationally capable of producing the Book of Mormon", path="/joseph-smith-capable-of-authoring-the-book-of-mormon/") }}.
+The historical data suggests that [Joseph was both intellectually and educationally capable of producing the Book of Mormon](/joseph-smith-capable-of-authoring-the-book-of-mormon/).
 In addition, the timeline for the creation of the Book of Mormon leaves Joseph [at least four years of preparation](https://www.fairmormon.org/answers/Question:_What_do_we_know_about_the_chronology_of_the_Book_of_Mormon_translation_and_publication%3F) before the actual dictation event.
 Finally, consider the case of Andrew Jackson Davis and his trance performance of The Principles of Nature ([discussed by Bill Davis](https://www.academia.edu/44478471/_Corrected_Text_The_Book_of_Mormon_and_the_Limits_of_Naturalistic_Criteria_Comparing_Joseph_Smith_and_Andrew_Jackson_Davis)) and others who were able to perform incredible feats of authorship during [automatic writing](https://en.wikipedia.org/wiki/Automatic_writing).
 These examples suggest that the model having Joseph as primary composer does not necessarily exceed the realm of naturalistic possibility (see [Hales for counterarguments](https://www.mormoninterpreter.com/curiously-unique-joseph-smith-as-author-of-the-book-of-mormon/)).

 > <span style="color:red; margin-left:-30px;">[Arg5:5a] Nonetheless, others have bought into this argument---lock, stock, and barrel.
 Why?
 Because they have nowhere else to go except to admit that Joseph translated the Book of Mormon by the gift and power of God---a place they desperately do not want to go.</span>